CSE Citation-Sequence & Citation-Name

 In-Text Citations

-In both Citation-Sequence and Citation-Name use superscript numbers in the text to cite sources.
+Citation-Sequence and Citation-Name use superscript numbers in the text to cite sources.
 The full citations are then listed at the end of the paper.
-However, the order in which they appear differs between the two styles:
+The order in which they appear differs between the two styles:

-• In Citation-Name, sources are numbered alphabetically.
-1 refers to the first source in the alphabetical list, 2 is the second source in that list, and so on.
+- In Citation-Name, sources are numbered alphabetically.
+1 refers to the first source in the alphabetical reference list, 2 is the second source, and so on.

 Questions & Help